 Canceling subscriptions isn’t the only process that should be fast.
 OTT video providers must act quickly to provide customers new digital services and bundles before they become irrelevant.
 If it takes months to roll out a new service, bundle, or promotion, providers might lose subscribers to the competition.
 Fast time to market is essential.

 For example, one of our customers followed these techniques and leveraged Evergent to deploy a monthly bonus TVOD offer.
-The program provided a free on-demand movie or program each month to base-level streaming subscribers.
+The program provided a free on-demand movie or program monthly to base-level streaming subscribers.
 The user received a monthly email with the offer details and content recommendations.
 The Evergent-powered offering encouraged basic subscribers to frequently visit the on-demand content library and better understand the value-added offerings and packages available.

 VOD and OTT video services will continue to take market share away from traditional cable television services.
 Churn prediction and management in the VOD industry are critical to ensuring providers can keep up with competition and build long-term subscriber relationships.